Koan: The "public cases" of the old masters

-There were dangers involved in such a highly literary approach, such as ascribing specific meanings to the cases, or become too involved in book learning.
+There were dangers involved in such a highly literary approach, such as ascribing specific meanings to the cases, or becoming too involved in book learning.
 Dahui Zonggao is even said to have burned the woodblocks of the Blue Cliff Record, for the hindrance it had become to the study of Chan by his students.

 "Observing the phrase"

 During the late Song dynasty (11th–12th century), the practice of assigning specific gōng'àn to students for contemplation had become quite common and some sources contain examples of Zen masters (e.g. Touzi Yiqing) who became enlightened through contemplating a gōng'àn.